Tier 2 (General) Graduates

 - If you received official financial sponsorship within the last 12 months of your studies you will need permission from your official sponsor in order to extend your leave in the UK.

 You can work full time after the official end date of your course (as stated in your CAS) as this is considered to be vacation period.
 However, you are still tied to all your Tier 4 conditions, so cannot take up a full time permanent role, be self-employed or work as a professional sportsperson or entertainer.
 If you have been offered a job but are waiting for results before you can apply for Tier 2, your employer may be able to employ you on a temporary contract during this period.
-You can commence a permanent job with your new sponsor once you have successfully completed your course (i.e. obtained results) AND submitted your Tier 2 application if you have already successfully completed your course, otherwise you will still be limited to a temporary contract; if you are still studying for a PhD and have not yet completed your course you cannot work full time for your new employer until your Tier 2 leave has been granted, since you are still tied to your Tier 4 conditions and considered to be in "term time".
+You can commence a permanent job with your new sponsor once you have successfully completed your course (i.e. obtained results) AND submitted your Tier 2 application, otherwise you will still be limited to a temporary contract until the Tier 2 visa is actually granted; if you are still studying for a PhD and have not yet completed your course you cannot work full time for your new employer until your Tier 2 leave has been granted, since you are still tied to your Tier 4 conditions and considered to be in "term time".
 UKCISA provides further guidance on this.

 Extending your Tier 2 visa

 You can usually apply a Tier 2 visa for an initial 3 years and then extend it for another 2 years.
 However, you can also apply for a Tier 2 visa for up to 5 years in first instance by paying a higher application fee.
 Details of current fees can be found here.

 Please note that, as we are primarily Student Advisers, we are unable to offer detailed advice on Tier 2 applications.